 Most of the major adverse effects of beta blocking drugs result from beta-adrenoreceptor blockade.
 Many signs and symptoms can therefore be induced because the beta receptors affect multiple metabolic and physiologic functions.
 Other reactions apparently unrelated to beta blockade can occur, but they are uncommon.

 The major side effects associated with the use of beta blockers will be reviewed here.
 Beta blocker intoxication (overdose) and the clinical use of these drugs for the treatment of arrhythmias, hypertension, myocardial infarction, and heart failure are discussed separately.
-(See "Beta blocker poisoning" and "Choice of therapy in primary (essential) hypertension: Recommendations", section on 'Beta blockers' and "Beta blockers in the management of acute coronary syndrome" and "Use of beta blockers in heart failure due to systolic dysfunction".)
+(See "Beta blocker poisoning" and "Choice of drug therapy in primary (essential) hypertension", section on 'Beta blockers' and "Acute myocardial infarction: Role of beta blocker therapy" and "Use of beta blockers in heart failure with reduced ejection fraction".)

 ADVERSE CARDIAC EFFECTS DUE TO BETA BLOCKADE